Is gazumping a strategy sellers should refrain from using during the coronavirus pandemic, or in fact embrace?

 So here goes...

-As it stands, the UK property market appears to be in pretty good shape.
-Mortgage lending is on the rise and house prices are continuing on the same upward trajectory, despite the disturbance caused by coronavirus.
+As it stands, the UK property market appears to be in pretty good shape. house repayments lending is on the rise and house prices are continuing on the same upward trajectory, despite the disturbance caused by coronavirus.
 So you'd imagine that demand in 2021 would be similar, well maybe.
 Although there is evidence to suggest that this year, prices may not be quite as buoyant.

 You see with it, 2021 brings a lot of change.
 The most fundamental of which, is expected to be the end of the Stamp Duty Holiday; a recent study by The Guild of Property Professionals hints that this could be the case.